NCAA Season 95 basketball tournaments: Coaching changes

+Uniform changes

+The Letran Knights and Squires replaced their red uniforms with white ones, after request by the NCAA.
+Letran traditionally played with their red uniforms as their "light-colored" uniform.

 Venues

 Like most Metro Manila-centric leagues, most games are held in arenas rented by the league, with games being played in neutral venues.
 In an innovation dubbed as "NCAA on Tour", starting in 2017, the NCAA will continue holding Thursday games in the first round hosted at the campus of one of the teams that are playing on that day.